Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Unable to Reach 172.31.1.x from 192.168.10.x

-Ping and Traceroute are aiding me in my efforts to connect to the AC1200 Wi-Fi AP from my Trusted LAN.
-I went ahead and added the subnet to the Symantec Firewall rules just in case (Symantec has its place now and then, but yes, definitely have available PC CPU horsepower to spare).
+Ping and Traceroute are aiding my efforts to reach the AC1200 Wi-Fi AP from my Trusted LAN.
+I went ahead and added the subnet to the Symantec firewall rules just in case (Symantec has its place now and then—and yes, I have spare PC CPU horsepower).

 Configure Symantec to allow the Untrusted subnet